 What Are the Criteria for Mortgage Approval?

 The first step on any mortgage journey is getting approved by your lender.
 But what are the criteria for getting approved?
-The mortgage application process may seem confusing and jargon-filled, which is why we’ve broken down exactly what is required from you to get approved for a mortgage.
+The mortgage application process may seem confusing and jargon-filled, which is why we’ve broken down what is required to help get your mortgage approved.
 Read on to find out.

 Your Bank Statements

-In order to qualify for a mortgage, you’ll need to provide us with six months of bank and credit card statements.
+In order to qualify for a mortgage, we will need to see 6 months most recent current account statements if not held with AIB and 6 months most recent statements for any of the following not held with AIB, Savings, Investments, Borrowings including mortgages.
 This allows us to see your everyday financial habits and determine whether you’ll be able to pay back the mortgage.
-We’ll need to see six months of statements for any savings or investments held with us and six months of statements for any borrowings held with another lender.
-We’ll look at things like at rent and utilities payments and whether you’re saving on a regular basis to satisfy us that you won’t have a problem with repayments.
+We’ll look at things like rent and utilities payments and whether you’re saving on a regular basis to satisfy us that you won’t have a problem with repayments.

 Your Credit History